Info For

 Biography

-Dr. Staritz has a wife and four children.
-He enjoys spending time with family, learning Taekwondo, reading science fiction and playing chess.
-He became a believer when he was 16 and God has been growing him ever since.
+I have a wife and four children.
+I enjoy spending time with family, learning taekwondo, reading science fiction, and playing chess.
+I became a believer when I was 16 and God has been growing me ever since.

-Dr. Staritz has a BE in Mechanical Engineering from SUNY Stony Brook and a PhD in Robotics from Carnegie Mellon University.
-He has been working in industry for over 15 years.
+I have a BE in Mechanical Engineering from SUNY Stony Brook and a PhD in Robotics from Carnegie Mellon University.
+I have been working in the engineering industry for over 15 years.

-At General Dynamics Robotic Systems, Dr. Staritz worked on a variety of technologies to support the individual warfighter.
-His early efforts looked into using drones to get Soldiers and Marines the information they needed in combat.
-He also led a team of engineers to develop a next generation LIDAR capable of building 3D maps for robotic systems.
+At General Dynamics Robotic Systems, I worked on a variety of technologies to support the individual warfighter.
+My early efforts looked into using drones to get soldiers and marines the information they needed in combat.
+I also led a team of engineers to develop a next generation LIDAR capable of building 3D maps for robotic systems.

-At Lockheed Martin Advanced Technology Labs, Dr. Staritz was the acting Director of the Intelligent Robotics lab.
-In that role he led LM's robotics group in the capture and execution of multiple robotics programs including the DARPA Collaborative Operations in Denied Environments (CODE) program for which he was the Principal Investigator.
+At Lockheed Martin Advanced Technology Labs, I was the acting director of the Intelligent Robotics lab.
+In that role I led LM's robotics group in the capture and execution of multiple robotics programs including the DARPA Collaborative Operations in Denied Environments (CODE) program for which I was the Principal Investigator.

-In 2015, Dr. Staritz and his family were called to be missionaries in South Asia, serving a rural community there.
-Dr. Staritz was responsible for managing the construction of a large hospital.
-He organized the work, performed quality management and designed hospital systems.
-In addition, Dr. Staritz managed the emergency construction of two new wards on the old hospital to support a developing humanitarian crisis.
+In 2015, my family and I were called to be missionaries in South Asia, serving a rural community there.
+I was responsible for managing the construction of a large hospital.
+I organized the work, performed quality management and designed hospital systems.
+In addition, I managed the emergency construction of two new wards on the old hospital to support a developing humanitarian crisis.

-Dr. Staritz loves working at Taylor, educating the next generation of Christian leaders, and sharing his passion for serving the King of Kings.
+I love working at Taylor, educating the next generation of Christian leaders, and sharing my passion for serving the King of Kings.